Happy Friday! How was your week? I bet you could use a good cup of coffee and my sweet raspberry sticky buns recipe right now.

 These Raspberry Sticky Buns are so gooey, with sweet raspberries oozing out, they could bring a smile to anyone’s face.

 The bottoms are saturated with blushing juices, so you could flip them over and serve them up-side-down, like traditional sticky buns.
-Yet I like to serve them right-side-up with creamy lemon glaze to give them an extra boost of flavor.
+Yet I like to serve them right-side-up with a creamy lemon glaze to give them an extra boost of flavor.

 Start with frozen bread dough, to cut out the step of making dough from scratch.

 Then once the dough has had time to rise, roll it out, slather it with a mixture of mascarpone cheese and lemon zest, and then sprinkle it with frozen raspberries mixed with sugar and cornstarch.

 Roll the dough into a log, and cut into 15 pieces.